We study dynamical systems, complex networks, and build ML tools that facilitate dynamic data analysis and learning

 Computer Science and Engineering

-Carolina Autism and Neurodivergent Research Center
+Carolina Autism and Neurodevelopment Research Center

 University of South Carolina